openaps/docs/docs/docs/walkthrough/phase-6/Configure-Automatic-Sensitivity-Mode-and-Advanced-Meal-Assist.md

 ```
 ns-carbs = ! bash -c "curl -m 30 -s \"$NIGHTSCOUT_HOST/api/v1/treatments.json?find[created_at][\$gte]=date -d \"6 hours ago\" -Iminutes&find[carbs][\$exists]=true\" > monitor/carbhistory.json; exit 0"
 ```
 You will need to call this new alias in your loop before running the report monitor/meal.json.
-Adding it to the gather alias descibed elsewhere in the documentation would be a good place to put it
+Adding it to the gather alias described elsewhere in the documentation would be a good place to put it

 4) **You should have AMA set up now!
 Passing the meal data into determine-basal ENABLES AMA. **